Human1986/Doubly-Linked-List-Skeleton/README.md

    Returns and deletes the first occurrence of the specified element in the list

 * `boolean set(int index, Object element)`
-   Finds the element at the specified index and removes it or throws the `IndexOutOfBoundsException` if the index is out of range
+   Finds the element at the specified index and replaces it or throws the `IndexOutOfBoundsException` if the index is out of range

 * `int size()`
    Returns the number of elements in the list